 How about Sugar cubes?
 They stack nicely, even legos would be awsome.
 You can spray paint the legos so they do not look so "pre-bought".
 Also, if you live near a Michael's Crafts, they sell a lot of Foam products and foam sheets.
 They even sell a pre-made castle.
 Take a look at it, and custom build your own for ideas.

 I helped my little sister a few years ago with a similar project (I'm now in my 3rd year of art school, so i have some credibility).
 Take empty water or pop bottles and some other empty canisters, like coffee containers or pringles cans or something.
 Wrap them in black or grey construction paper. gather some gravel and hot glue the stones to the bottles and containers.
-This makes it look like a stone castle!

 Just let your kid have fun. you can look around the house for odds and ends to use.
 It's kinda fun.
 Popsicle sticks work well for constructing a drawbridge.
 You can make funnels out of construction paper and use them as the points on your towers.
 Water for your mote can be made out of colored plastic cling wrap.
 Hope this helps!
 Remember, just have fun with it!